aibazhang/aibazhang.github.io/md/tech/platform_engineering_on_kubernetes.md

 ## 5. Multi-cloud (app) infrastructure

 ## 6. Let's build a platform on top of Kubernetes

+- The platform engineering understand what dev teams need
+  - what they will work on
+  - what tools they need
+  - which other services must be integrated
+- -> define an API to provision new development environments (or other services)
+  - encode what a development environment means for our teams
+  - provision and configure components and tools
+  - enable teams to the newly provisioned environments
+- Document your journey with each of the tools as part of your platform initiatives

 ## 7. Platform capabilities I: Shared application concerns